 - How do I know what’s going on during the service?
-When you enter church, the ushers will hand you a bulletin, which lists the order of worship for that service.
+When you enter church, greeters will welcome you and hand you a bulletin, which lists the order of worship for that service.
 It contains the text of the prayers, and lists the numbers for the hymns we will be singing.
-You will find most of the hymns in the hymnals in the pew racks.
+We also project our readings, prayers and hymn lyrics during the service.
+If you choose, you may also find bibles and hymnals in the pew racks.

 - Who may take Communion?
 All who seek a relationship with Jesus Christ are invited to take communion.
 We receive communion once a month, usually on the first Sunday.
 In an effort to be all-inclusive, we serve non-alcoholic grape juice and gluten free bread.
 On days when communion is served in the front of church, those who are unable to come forward may signal an usher and be served in their pew.

 - Fellowship – After church, you are invited to join us in the Parlor (at the back of the sanctuary) for fellowship time and refreshments.
 This is a good time to meet members of the congregation, ask questions, and have a hot/cold drink and a snack.
-At that time, children are dismissed from Sunday School to join us.
+At that time, children return from Sunday School activities to join us.

 What should I do with my children?
 Children are welcome!
-From September – June, nursery care and Sunday School are available during the worship service.
+Most weeks there is staffed nursery care and 1-2 times per month we have Sunday School available during the worship service.
 Some families have their children stay in church the whole time.
 Usually, there is a Children’s Message early in the worship service, after which children are invited to go to Sunday School.
-There is a children’s offering during the children’s message, and the proceeds are donated to charities voted on by the students.
-In the summer months, our nursery is available for parents and the “young and restless”.
-Children ages 5+ are invited to the “Meet Me At The River” summer program.
-Leaders & children walk to Volunteers’ Green for a bible story/activity, play time, then back to church for fellowship.
+Our nursery is always available for parents and the “young and restless” even if there’s not a nursery attendant that day.

 Accessibility for all people is very important for us at the Richmond Congregational Church.
 In order to be able to welcome all visitors, we have the following:

-- A lift to provide accessibility between floors
+- A lift to provide access to both floors

 - Accessible rest rooms on both floors